Coronavirus: Centre proposes full refund in 15 days on air tickets booked between March 25 to May 3

 A three-judge bench headed by Justice Ashok Bhushan will consider the Centre’s affidavit when it takes up the petitions on September 9.

 India instituted a lockdown in March, soon after the first coronavirus cases began to emerge in the country.
-Both domestic and international flights were grounded under it.
+Both domestic and international flights were grounded.
 The Centre had allowed domestic flight services to resume on May 25, but at only one-third capacity.
-The cap was later being increased to 45% and then to 60%.
+The cap was later increased to 45% and then to 60%.
 However, the suspension of international flights to and from the country has been extended till September 30.

 India’s coronavirus tally on Sunday reached 41,13,811, after a record rise in cases of 90,632 cases in 24 hours.
 The toll rose by 1,065 to 70,626.
 India now has 8,62,320 active cases, while 31,80,865 people have recovered, pushing the recovery rate to 77.23%.